lucified/minard-backend/README.md

 ## Tests

+### Unit tests

 Run unit tests with
 ```
 npm test
 ````

+### System integration tests

+System integration tests require that there is a team with id `2`.
+Use the GitLab UI at `http://localhost:10080` to create the team.
+You can override the id by running system integration tests using the `TEAM_ID` environment variable.

 Start all needed services locally and run system integration tests against them with
 ```